Back to School Sale: $100 OFF Sitewide Shop now

 The Role of Dihydrotestosterone.

 Ordinarily, free testosterone in the blood gets oxidized and converted to DHT 8 , which then stimulates hair follicles to grow hair.
-But, sometimes, that’s not the case.
+But sometimes, that’s not the case.

 Androgens have diverse effects on the hair follicles.
 In some areas, such as the beard, armpits, and pubic areas, they stimulate the hair follicles to grow, and in some areas, especially the scalp, they suppress hair growth.
 This is quite common in genetically susceptible individuals.

-In susceptible individuals, the hair follicles in the scalp can become oversensitive to testosterone, as such, high levels can result in hair loss.
+In susceptible individuals, the hair follicles in the scalp can become oversensitive to testosterone, and high levels can result in hair loss.
 The whole mechanism behind this is not fully known.
 However, it’s been recorded that the way your hair follicles on the scalp react to increased androgens is largely genetic 9 .

 In women with a history of alopecia on either side of the family, the risk of hair loss is more pronounced.